mjkchae/clairvoyant/README.md

 # Clairvoyant
-The process of becoming a clairvoyant data scientist
+This is the process of becoming a clairvoyant data scientist.
+I would like to be comfortable with manipulating data.